 Trauma-informed Approach Plan

-The trauma-informed approach plan shall be reviewed and updated annually, incorporated into the annual CDIP required by 703 KAR 5:225, and submitted to the Kentucky Department of Education (KDE).
+The trauma-informed approach plan shall be reviewed and updated annually and submitted to the Kentucky Department of Education (KDE).

 Public Review

 The plan shall have public review prior to presentation to the Board for final adoption.
 Opportunity for public and school staff review shall be provided for a period of at least two (2) weeks and shall be advertised in the newspaper of the largest circulation in the District, or as an alternative, post the plan on the District web site and provide for electronic review and feedback.